macedo22/autograder-demo/ucsd-cse599-pa1-grading/README.md

   Reference implementations of methods required of the students.
-  For each test in `SomeClassTester.java`, a method from the student's submission is called, thecorresponding reference method from this class is called, and the results are compared.
+  For each test in `SomeClassTester.java`, a method from the student's submission is called, the corresponding reference method from this class is called, and the results are compared.
 This file is copied over (in `grade.py`) into the local student `../../submission` directory or `/autograder/submission`on Gradescope.